philippe44/SqueezeAMP/README.md

 - 2 pins (1.27mm) on/off header (off mode consumes about 0.3mA on battery, a few tweaks can bring it down to 0.1 mA)
 - 2 pins (1.27mm) GPI/sensor header (see ESP32 documentation about sensor_vn and sensor_vp)
 - 2 pins (1.27mm) for 3.3V/GND
-- 6 pins (2.54mm) header provide 3.3V (output), GND, reset and serial flash download (boot, rx, tx - which can be reused at general purpose IO)
+- 6 pins (2.54mm) header provide 3.3V (output), GND, reset and serial flash download (boot, rx, tx - which can be reused as general purpose IO)
 - 2.5mm Power Jack with Vcc 5...16V (20V under certain conditions see note on power supply below)
 - A/D for Vcc measure
 - Charge LED, bi-color LED